rfjakob/cshatag/README.md

        cshatag aims to be format-compatible with  shatag  and  uses  the  same extended attributes (see the COMPATIBILITY section).

+       cshatag  was  originally written in C but in 2019 it has been rewritten in Go.

 EXAMPLES
        Typically, cshatag will be called from find:
        # find / -xdev -type f -exec cshatag {} \; > cshatag.log
        Errors like corrupt files will then be printed to stderr  or  grep  for "corrupt" in cshatag.log.

        To remove the extended attributes from all files:
        #  find  /  -xdev  -type f -exec setfattr -x user.shatag.ts {} \; -exec
        setfattr -x user.shatag.sha256 {} \;

 RETURN VALUE